tomato42/tls13-spec/draft-ietf-tls-tls13.md

 [[OPEN ISSUE: This just specifies the signaling for 0-RTT but not the the 0-RTT cryptographic transforms, including:

-- What is in the session hash (including potentially some speculative data from the server.)
+- What is in the handshake hash (including potentially some speculative data from the server.)
 - What is signed in the client's CertificateVerify
 - Whether we really want the Finished to not include the